digitaIfabric/slack-customizations/README.md

 # slack-customizations

-How to open the Slack app in Developer mode
+* How to open the Slack app in Developer mode:

 $ `export SLACK_DEVELOPER_MENU=true && open -a /Applications/Slack.app`